 If you’re looking to maintain a high level of customer service, you will have to focus on not just real-time communication but on weekly or monthly calls with your customers even if that meant just at a functional manager level.
 This is especially true during your critical onboarding process.
 (You can find more about having the right onboarding process).

 When you set up these weekly calls, you’re ensuring that you make progress every time you meet each other.
 None of you are in the “out of sight, out of mind zone”.
 And this sort of equation goes a long way in strengthening the relationship with your customers.
+This becomes more important when you are delivering client success remotely.

 3. Join the internal call/meetings